lapinek/platform-scripting/README.md

     [Variables Available to All Groovy Scripts](https://backstage.forgerock.com/docs/idm/6.5/connector-dev-guide/index.html#groovy-script-variables) in the Connector Developer's Guide describe the scripted connectors scope.

-    In addition, in a script configuration, you can provide arbitrary arguments, defined as JSON (normally, under the "globals" namespace).
     Any bindings specified by a scripted connector author can also be made available to the script.
-Properties provided to the script engine (in `conf/script.json`, as described in [Integrator's Guide > Setting the Script Configuration](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/index.html#script-config)) may also be available in scripts.

-    The functionality supported by the script engine in IDM is available to scripts via the `openidm` object and described in [Integrator's Guide > Scripting Reference > Function Reference](https://backstage.forgerock.com/docs/idm/6/integrators-guide/#function-ref).
-Scripted connectors have access to the [ICF framework](https://backstage.forgerock.com/docs/idm/6.5/apidocs/) framework.

-    In addition, you can [use custom Java packages](https://backstage.forgerock.com/knowledge/kb/book/b51015449#custom_package) and [load JavaScript functions](https://backstage.forgerock.com/knowledge/kb/book/b51015449#a44445500) in scripts, and [invoke a jar file from a Groovy script](https://backstage.forgerock.com/knowledge/kb/book/b51015449#a38809746).

     ### <a id="summary-application-and-environment-ig"></a> IG